Anita Mui

 In the 1980s, the gangtai style of music was revolutionised by Mui's wild dancing and on-stage femininity.
-She was famed for her outrageous costumes and high-powered performances in combination with contralto vocals, which are rare in female artists.
+She was famed for her outrageous costumes and high-powered performances in tandem with contralto vocals, which are rare in female artists.
+Her 1985 album, Bad Girl, sold over 400,000 copies in Hong Kong and remains the highest-selling album of all time in the territory.